fgimian/painter/README.md

 #### Generating Colored Text ####

 You may now use the paint instance for all your painting needs.
-Simply chain a foreground color, a background color and any number of style modifiers.
+Simply chain any combination of a foreground color, a background color, style modifiers and color patterns.

 The following are available: